 Growing Degree Days in Homer

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.0 months, from May 3 to August 4, with an average daily incident shortwave energy per square meter above 4.6 kWh.

-The brightest day of the year is June 18, with an average of 5.6 kWh.
+The brightest month of the year in Homer is June, with an average of 5.6 kWh.

 The darker period of the year lasts for 4.1 months, from October 19 to February 21, with an average daily incident shortwave energy per square meter below 1.3 kWh.
-The darkest day of the year is December 20, with an average of 0.2 kWh.
+The darkest month of the year in Homer is December, with an average of 0.2 kWh.

 For the purposes of this report, the geographical coordinates of Homer are 59.643 deg latitude, -151.549 deg longitude, and 118 ft elevation.